hydralang/humboldt-doc/source/glossary.rst

    anycast
-       A transport protocol characterized by messages traveling from one source to one of a set of destinations, typically the closest destination (in terms of network distance).
+       A transport protocol characterized by messages traveling from one source to the closest (in terms of network distance) of a set of destinations.
+Typically used for interchangable services.

    authentication
        The process of proving the identity of an entity.